telerik/kendo-ui-core/docs/backwards-compatibility/2014-backward-compatibility.md

 #### Breaking Changes

+**Grid**

-* **Grid**: Clicking on an input, link or button no longer triggers the selection.
+Clicking on an input, link, or button no longer triggers the selection.

+**ListView**

-* **ListView**: Clicking on an input, link or button no longer triggers the selection.
+Clicking on an input, link, or button no longer triggers the selection.

 ## Kendo UI 2014 Q1